|

 A former Google Inc. advertiser sued Wednesday

-to block a proposed $90 million class-action settlement,
+to block a proposed $90 million class-action

-arguing the amount grossly understates how much
+settlement, arguing the amount grossly understates

-a ruse known as "click fraud."
+benefited from a ruse known as "click fraud."

 Complete Article